al77ex1/demo-metropolitan-museum-api/README.md

 ● Be frugal: A sample of 100-200 artworks in the department is fine.
 No need to process each and every item.
 Also notice that objects have small and large images, feel free to only process the small ones.
 Good luck.
 And most importantly, have fun!
-If you have any questions please don’t hesitate to contact us.
-We will gladly help.